From Text to Talk: Audio-Language Model Needs Non-Autoregressive Joint Training: Appendix

 \subsubsection{Evaluation Datasets}

+\paragraph{URO-Bench} We use the English portion of URO-Bench~\cite{yan2025uro} to evaluate our model's performance.
+As detailed in Table~\ref{tab:uro_eval_dataset}, the benchmark consists of 10 basic tasks and 12 pro tasks.
+The basic tasks include 4 oral conversation, 4 reasoning, and 2 understanding tasks, while the pro tasks comprise 4 understanding, 4 reasoning, and 4 oral conversation tasks.
+The final score is obtained by first averaging the model's performance on each dataset, and then averaging these scores within each (difficulty, category) group.

-We evaluate model performance on a diverse set of benchmarks covering both Audio Question Answering (Audio-QA) and Automatic Speech Recognition (ASR) tasks.
-For Audio-QA, we use four datasets: AlpacaEval, TriviaQA, and WebQuestions (English), along with ReasoningQA (Chinese), assessing cross-lingual reasoning and comprehension from speech.
+\paragraph{Audio-QA, ASR and AAC Tasks} We evaluate model performance on a diverse set of benchmarks covering both Audio Question Answering (Audio-QA), Automatic Speech Recognition (ASR), and automatic audio caption (AAC) tasks.
+For Audio-QA, we use four datasets: AlpacaEval, TriviaQA, and WebQuestions (English), along with LLaMAQuestions (English), assessing cross-lingual reasoning and comprehension from speech.
 For ASR, we include five datasets: Fleurs-zh/en (multilingual), AISHELL-1/2, and WenetSpeech (all Chinese), covering varied domains, accents, and recording conditions to robustly measure transcription accuracy.
+For AAC, we include two datasets: Clotho-v2 (English) and MACS (English), covering natural audios collected from various environmental sound clips, not limited to human-to-human dialogue, which helps assess the model's ability to understand the environment rather than simple language processing.
 Dataset details are summarized in Table~\ref{tab:eval_dataset}.